bishoyAtif/cs-notes/php.md

         }
     }
   ```
-- If you want the constructor of the parent class to be excuted before the constructor of the subclass
+- If you want the constructor of the parent class to be executed before the constructor of the subclass
   ```php
     public function __construct()
     {